AaraniSivasekaram/Predictive_Modelling_Project/README_Segment_3.md

 4. How can this analysis inform vaccine implementation strategies within an Ontario context?

 ## Technology
-**Data Cleaning and Analysis:** Python version 3.7.6 (Visual Studio Code and Jupyter Notebook) with Python Libraries used to clean data and perform exploratory analysis (Pandas, numpy, flask, SQLAlchemy)
+**Data Cleaning and Analysis:** Python version 3.7.6 (Visual Studio Code and Jupyter Notebook) with Python Libraries used to clean data and perform exploratory analysis (Pandas, numpy, SQLAlchemy)

-**Database Storage:** SQL (Postgres & pgAdmin, AWS) is the database we intend to use, and we will integrate Flask to display the data.
+**Database Storage:** SQL (Postgres & pgAdmin) is the database we intend to use, and we plan to integrate Flask to display the data.

 **Machine Learning:** SciKitLearn is the Machine Learning library we'll be using to create a Linear Regression model and a Random Forest Regression model.
 Additionally, regression metrics will be used from this library.

-**Dashboard:** In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
+**Dashboard:** We created dashboards using Tableau Public to display data visualization.
+In addition, we plan to use a Flask template and integrate D3.js for a fully functioning and interactive dashboard.
 To host the web page, we will use HTML and CSS with embedded Tableau visualizations.

 ## Machine Learning Model & Preprocessing
 **Description of preliminary data preprocessing:** The [merged dataset](Resources/merged_Vaccine_Hesitancy.csv) was used for the [data preprocessing](preprocessing_dataset.ipynb) in preparation for the machine learning models.
 Unnecessary feature columns were dropped.
 Remaining feature columns only had 1 row found to have a null value which was filled with 0.
 The [clean dataset](Resources/vaccine_hesitancy_clean.csv) was then connected with the database.